actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 ### Testing Normality Analytically

 There are various analytical tests for normality.
 They are to be found in the package $\text{nortest}$ in R. Some examples are the Jarque-Bera Test (used when observations are large), the Shapiro-Wilk and Anderson-Darling Test (used when observations are small).
 Here we assume that the null hypothesis states a variable is normally distributed, while the alternative is that it is not normally distributed.
+I will show whether the variables in the $\text{Trees}$ dataset are distributed normally via the R-code below:

 ```r
 #Jarque Bera Test